andyagdw/prize_and_trap_game/README.md

 Follow these simple steps to get started with the game:

-1. Clone the repository to your local machine: <br />
+1. Clone the repository to your local machine: <br>
    `git clone https://github.com/andyagdw/prize_and_trap_game.git`

-2. Navigate to the project directory: <br />
+2. Navigate to the project directory: <br>
    `cd prize_and_trap_game`

 3. Open `prize_hunt_frenzy.html` with live server.